Ah, the 90s! The decade that gave us Harry Potter, Beanie Babies and super-sized fries.

 This perky give-a-shit done-me-wrong song was the first song that Shania wrote with her then-husband Mutt Lange and it became her first hit on country radio, peaking at number 11 in 1995. - JO

-Like any solid country song in the 90s, this one told a compelling story about a guy trying to win his wife back by going to Alcoholics Anonymous meetings.
+Like any solid country song in the 90s, in this one, Kenny Chesney told a compelling story about a guy trying to win his wife back by going to Alcoholics Anonymous meetings.

 So in the beginning, after she’s kicked him to the curb, he shows up to tell her he’s sober.
 Because after a life of denial, he finally went to AA.
 By the end of the song, he’s invited her to join him at the next meeting. - AB